krdashev/krdashev/README.md

 - Running a marketing agency on the side

 ## Previously
-- Gulfstream Completions Engineering Stress Team (At Gulfstream, helped design and build internal applications, algorithms, and workflows used daily by a few thousand employees across engineering, production, and sales while I was still in a sophmore and junior in high school.)
+- Gulfstream Completions Engineering Stress Team (At Gulfstream, helped design and build internal applications, algorithms, and workflows used daily by many employees across engineering, production, and sales while I was still a sophomore and junior in high school.)
 - Effingham College & Career Academy - Engineering Pathway
 - Aircraft Structure Technology Certification - Savannah Technical College